-1. Appointments on Term
+a.
+Appointments on Term (FASTAP 2007)

 Cumulative time in the ranks of assistant professor and associate professor on term in the Faculty of Arts and Sciences may not exceed nine years (plus any extensions as provided in Section III.F).
 This nine-year maximum includes any year in which the individual holds the rank of lecturer convertible.